ykwong1223/AA7005/README.md

 Gradient Boosting is best comapred with Decision Tree and Random Forest.
 Business must focus on cashback amount, services and delivery time.

 # Refelction-
-Learn how to apply 3 tools and ML to slove pratical issues
+Learn how to apply 3 tools and ML to slove pratical issues.
+Challenges are the dataste is unbalanced.